 To be successful, you’ll need to use data to learn about employee wellness initiatives and to measure the success of the programs you implement.

 Share the anonymized survey results with employees to set expectations for upcoming programming.
 These results can also be helpful later on, as you remind employees what they asked for and show them how you’re working to deliver on it.

 As your program moves forward, pull utilization reports to see how employees are engaged with current initiatives.
 I also often advise clients to look at medical claims to gather quantitative data that can help steer future programming.

-When creating your wellness team, pick a name that reflects the mission and the culture of your organization (ex.
+When creating your wellness team, pick a name that reflects your company's mission and culture (ex.
 Wellness Warriors, Culture Club).
 Make sure the team is composed of people from different levels and departments within the company.
 This spreads out the work and also brings people from different teams together.

 Crafting an operating plan is also hugely important to establish a solid foundation for a sustainable program.
 Having clearly defined roles and goals ties everything together to make it a more cohesive effort.
 Once all of the logistics are in place, hold a kick-off meeting to solidify the team, legitimize the group, and celebrate everyone’s hard work.

 As I mentioned before, wellness is holistic and you should bucket different types of events.
 For example, you could brand a lunch and learn seminar as an “education” event.
 Alternatively, one of my clients did a sleep health seminar where employees who attended were entered into a pillow raffle.
 This was a huge success and ultimately developed into a regular sleep counseling program where an expert would check in with employees.
 As a result, the organization saw a major increase in sleep health and productivity across the office.